asmwarrior/cap/README.md

 # cap
 Context-aware programming language.
-Research project, aiming to advance the state-of-the-art in compiler-error-checking.
+Research project, aiming to advance the state-of-the-art in compiler-error-checking in C like languages.